 The Images view provides a thumbnail presentation of the images that are currently included in the application design.

 The content for the Images view is automatically pulled from the image file content in the images directory of the Storyboard project.
 New content imported into this directory, upon a workspace refresh, is automatically shown in the Images view.
 Supported image file formats include PNG, JPG, GIF and BMP files.
-In order to import Photoshop PSD file content, the images must be imported using the > > wizard.

 You can drag and drop images from the Images view directly into an application design.
 By default, a new control is created that matches the image's size and the image source is a static value pointing at the drag and dropped image.